-The 2021 Call for Applications is now open!
+The Call for Applications is now open!

-The Digital Series will feature contributions in which organizers develop their peacebuilding expertise, research, stories, and panel discussions into digital formats (videos, podcasts, and other media) that can be continuously engaged with beyond Geneva Peace Week.
+In 2022, the Digital Series contributions will be 15 minutes long maximum, and recorded panel discussions will no longer be included.
+The only Digital Series format that will have the possibility to be longer will be the documentary format (60 minutes).
 The Digital Series will be broadcasted on the GPW website and major streaming platforms (including YouTube and Spotify etc.) The Digital Series offers an opportunity for contributions to the frontline work of peace to continue beyond Geneva Peace Week, across geographical, cultural and temporal borders.